-Welcome to F1S FIRST Robotics
+Welcome to F1S FIRST Robotics -

 How do I get my child involved?
 We begin meeting in the fall each year.
 The meetings begin once a week to learn simple machines and how they work, simple coding for programming, to learn safety in our building, to learn the rules of FIRST, begin fundraising and finding sponsors, and to clean and prepare for Build Season.
 Look for us on F1S social media, this webpage, or email firstname.lastname@example.org

 What is Build Season?
 This is the busiest time for everyone on the team.
 It runs through January and February.
 This is the bulk of team commitment.
 We are told how much the robot can weigh, its dimensions, and its jobs.
 The 2018 robot had to weigh less than 130lbs and be less than 2 ½ feet squared.
 It also had to pick up boxes and place on low scales, high scales, and lift itself at least 13 inches off the ground.
 The 2019 robot must weigh less than 125lbs and be 2x3ft at its base.
 The robot must pick up cargo balls from the floor and place in rocket ships along with picking up circular panels to keep the cargo in place.
 Our 2020 robot has to shoot cargo into 2 different cargo holds, drive under a trench and spin a colored control panel.
 Due to COVID, our 2021 robot had our 2020 robot completing similar tasks with a few additions.

 How do I earn build hours?
 Build hours are earned by coming to the meetings, volunteering time at the SC Pecan Festival, leading and volunteering time to showcase what we do for F1S.